ChessMan08/Image_Recognition_Chatbot/README.md

 # Advanced Image Recognition Chatbot

-## Note: The project is not fully updated due to ongoing Smart India Hackathon (SIH).

 ## Overview

 This project features an advanced image recognition chatbot designed to identify objects within images and provide accurate, context-based responses to user queries.
 The chatbot integrates technologies like Vision Transformer (ViT) for image recognition and Natural Language Processing (NLP) to enable seamless, human-like interactions.